 Australia's Attorney General, Mr. Lionel Murphy, opened the resumed Australian case against French nuclear test?

-Australia's Attorney General, Mr. Lionel Murphy, opened the resumed Australian case against French nuclear test in the Pacific at the World Court in the Hague on Thursday (4 July).
+Background: Australia's Attorney General, Mr. Lionel Murphy, opened the resumed Australian case against French nuclear test in the Pacific at the World Court in the Hague on Thursday (4 July).

 Mr. Murphy said a recent French government statement that France would move to underground tests as soon as the current series in the atmosphere was finished, meant that france was still reserving the right to carry out further tests in the Pacific.